 of finite element methods (X-FEM) for some boundary value problems involving

 discontinuities.
 In the X-FEM, the finite element mesh need not conform to the internal boundaries (cracks, material interfaces, voids, etc.), and hence a single mesh suffices for modeling as well as capturing the evolution of material interfaces and cracks in two- and three-dimensions.
-See e.g.:
+Our volume (and integration) algorithm is used in e.g.: